yahayuta/draponquest/README.md

 A modern JavaFX port of the classic DoJa mobile game **DraponQuest**.
 This project preserves the original game logic while adapting it to run on modern desktop platforms using JavaFX.

+## ✨ Recent Updates

+- **Enhanced Menu Control**: The Shop and Inventory menus are now fully controllable.
+  - `ENTER`/`SPACE`: Select items or options within menus.
+  - `ESC`: Exit current menu or navigate back through shop sub-menus.
+  - `Arrow Keys / WASD`: Navigate options and items.
+- **Improved NPC Interaction**: Talking to NPCs now requires the player to be directly facing them, ensuring consistent interaction logic across the game (similar to treasure chest interaction).
+- **Shop Accessibility**: The town shop is now accessible, with a doorway added to its building.
+- **Basic Item Usage**: The Inventory menu now supports basic item "usage" (currently displays a message).
+Further item effects can be implemented in future updates.

 ## 🎮 About DraponQuest

 DraponQuest is a classic RPG-style mobile game originally developed for the DoJa platform.
 This JavaFX version brings the nostalgic gaming experience to modern desktop systems while maintaining the original gameplay mechanics, graphics, and story elements.